Course Descriptons By Program

 JUS101 - Introduction to Criminal Justice Studies

-The course covers the nature, scope and impact of crime in the United States; independent and interdependent operations and procedures of police, courts and corrections; and introductory theories of crime and delinquency.
+This course covers the nature, scope, and impact of crime in the United States; Independent and interdependent operations and procedures of police, courts and corrections; and introductory theories of crime and delinquency.
 The course introduces the justice model in a systematic way whereby students delve into the numerous components of the justice system, including law enforcement, legal and judicial process and correctional operations.
 Career opportunities will be fully covered throughout the course.
-(3 crs.)